playhard21/dedrone-task/README.md

 Then Click the [URL](http://localhost:4050/), The app should be up and running.

 ## View The deployed App
-The app is deployed using git-hub pages
+The app is deployed using git-hub pages.
 To view the deployed project click the [link](https://playhard21.github.io/technical-task/)